tanmatt/QuoteOfTheDay/README.md

 - Mon Apr  1 07:00:08 2024 | If you don't like how things are, change it!
 You're not a tree. - Jim Rohn
 - Tue Apr  2 07:00:06 2024 | Accept nothing, challenge everything. - Anonymous
 - Wed Apr  3 07:00:08 2024 | Were there no women, men might live like gods. - Thomas Dekker
+- Thu Apr  4 07:00:08 2024 | Failure seldom stops you.
+What stops you is the fear of failure. - Jack Lemmon